KTibow/lovelace-dark-soft-ui-theme/README.md

 - Descriptions will be clamped to one line, and font size will be `1em`.
 - More info dialogs will cause the background to be blurred by `2.5px`, and make it slightly whited out.
 The dialog will have standard border radius, and a background of `rgba(255, 255, 255, 0.8)`, and the header will have the same background as the rest.
 </details>

+## Your own colors?
+Sure!
+Just add the card-mod styling part to the end of your theme.